if you want sound for your reading

 My approach to my work is linked to the Fluxus art movement.
 Fluxus emphasized the artistic process over the finished product.
 They were playing, and dialoging between different practices and mediums, where radicality, rituals, and the body in action was the center of the birth of performance art.

 My work is shifting and changing as I am.
-My work is always expressed as a trialogue, a feedback loop, with myself, the work and the people there with me.
+My work is always expressed as a trialogue, a feedback loop, with myself, the work, the space, the setting and the people there with me.
 Meaning grows out of the meeting of different sets of experiences.
-The individual meeting with the room, objects and people, result in different subjective narratives.
-I explore actions in practice and performance that hopefully are open enough for the audience to put their own experiences into.

 My performances can be described as a feedback loop, as discussed in the chaos theory, an interaction between myself, the work and the audience.
 It generates new material, from what is being fed into it.
 I have worked on being able to also feed music and sampling into this feedback loop, an underlying structure I´ve created, a score.
 This always changes when the work meets the performance space and the audience..